New, easy-to-remember number will connect people in need of behavioral health crisis support

 KTVZ.COM also features LET’S TALK, a project of NewsChannel 21 created to provide information and resources about suicide prevention, help save lives and bring hope to those affected by suicide in our community.

-The post Deschutes County official: Area is ready for Saturday’s nationwide launch of 988 suicide, crisis lifeline appeared first on KTVZ.
+The post Is Oregon, C.O. ready for Saturday’s nationwide launch of the 988 suicide, crisis lifeline? appeared first on KTVZ.